MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdsforSocialImpact.md

 - **How we calculate grant amounts**

   Monthly grant amounts are determined by your spending and investment behavior from the previous two months of use*.
-We review your monthly spend by looking at the last day of the previous month through the second to last day of the current month (e.g., May 31, 2023 – June 29, 2023 with spend starting from midnight of last day of previous month to 11:59PM of second-to-last day of current month).
+We review your monthly spend by looking at the last day of the previous month through the second to last day of the current month (e.g., May 31, 2023 â€“ June 29, 2023 with spend starting from midnight of last day of previous month to 11:59PM of second-to-last day of current month).
 Please note that currency conversion will occur once the grant is applied (using current exchange rates).

   | Grant amount | Grant amount based on additional spend |
   | --- | --- |